-Jungle Boy has had some amazing showings across so many different promotions and Bar Wrestling is no exception.
+Jungle Boy has had some amazing showings across so many different promotions and Bar Wrestling is no exception at It’s Gonna Be May.
 With his high flying move set and wildly unique style, there doesn’t seem to be an opponent that isn’t amazed by what this guy can do.
 However, he’s not going to have an easy match as his opponent this time is former WCW Heavyweight Champion, David Arquette.
 After returning to professional wrestling last year, with a bit of training with Bar’s own Peter Avalon, Arquette is making his Bar Wrestling debut.
 He’s hoping to prove himself against the up and coming Jungle Boy.
-With both men at different stages of their career and having different styles, it will be an amazing showing.
+With both men at different stages of their careers and having different styles, it will be an amazing showing.
 Both men will put it all on the line and there’s going to be a lot of damn good wrestling.

 PPRay vs. Heather Monroe & Jake Atlas